menu icon

 🧋 Variations

-• This is a very basic crochet pumpkin, and you can easily alter the size by changing the number of chains at the beginning or switching the stitch entirely!
+• This is a very basic crochet pumpkin pattern, and you can easily alter the size by changing the number of chains at the beginning or switching the stitch entirely!

 • Try using a variety of colors like oranges, yellows, and whites for a fun twist!